 How to Give Customers the Ultimate Checkout UX

-However, according to Loqate’s report – Fixing Failed Deliveries - 1 in 20 online orders is not delivered on the first attempt – which can have a serious impact on a brand and its relationship with its customers.
+However, according to Loqate’s report – Fixing Failed Deliveries – 1 in 20 online orders are not delivered on the first attempt – which can have a serious impact on a brand and its relationship with its customers.